cedardb/DOOMQL/README.md

 You read that right, *everything* is written in SQL: The renderer, the game loop, and the multiplayer sync.

-This porject started as a thought experiment.
+This project started as a thought experiment.
 Could we take [DuckDB DOOM](https://github.com/patricktrainer/duckdb-doom) and crank it up to 11?
 Bigger viewport, more FPS, sprites, multiplayer support, while doing *everything* in SQL?
 Turns out, we can.

 ## Features
 * **Pure SQL renderer:** Raycasting, sprite projection, occlusion, and HUD, all implemented as `VIEWS`.